 SwellowOne of Ash's original companions, a Normal/Flying-type bird that Ash caught in Petalburg Woods as a Tailow.

-- Close-Range Combatant: At least when compared to Pidgeot, specifically in Hit-and-Run Tactics.
+- Close-Range Combatant: At least when compared to Pidgeot and Noctowl, specifically in Hit-and-Run Tactics.

 - Expy: Her flying skills, Fangirl-ness to the more experienced Pidgeot and overall excitable, rough-and-tumble attitude makes her one to Rainbow Dash.